Which feature allows for the movement of virtual machines between different hosts without service disruption?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-The feature that facilitates the movement of virtual machines between different hosts without service disruption is vSphere vMotion.
-This technology enables the live migration of virtual machines, allowing them to be transferred from one physical server to another while they continue to run.
-This capability is essential for tasks such as load balancing, hardware maintenance, and optimizing resource distribution within a virtualized environment.
+The feature that enables the movement of virtual machines between different hosts without service disruption is vSphere vMotion.
+This technology allows for the live migration of running virtual machines from one physical server to another with no downtime, ensuring that applications remain available during the transition.

 Subscribe